www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [ ] Text area styling via inward shadow for no-code editor area
 * [ ] Clean up the code of this project.
     * [ ] Move editor specific CSS styling to dedicated css files inside the `gel.ui` project.
-    * [ ] Determine location new AST nodes or pop-ups via empty placeholder spans with the dedicated css class `net-splitcells-no-code-update-target`, that are placed in advance, instead of determining the location, when the nodes or pop-ups are created.
+    * [ ] Determine location new AST nodes or pop-ups via empty placeholder spans with the dedicated css class `net-splitcells-no-code-insert-target`, that are placed in advance, instead of determining the location, when the nodes or pop-ups are created.
       For onclick attributes one can pass `document.getElementsByClassName([...])` etc. as arguments.